(click on name for more info)

 Jonathan Evens is Associate Vicar, HeartEdge at St Martin-in-the-Fields, London.
 He seeks to integrate his creative writing and painting into his ministry.
 Recent reviews include Arthur Jafa, Robert Smithson, and Ed Ruscha.

 James Payne is a curator, gallerist, writer and passionate art lover.
-“I am on a mission to demystify the art world and discover the stories behind the world’s greatest paintings and sculpture” His YouTube series ‘Great Art Explained’ is clear, concise and free of ‘art-speak’.
+“I am on a mission to demystify the art world and discover the stories behind the world’s greatest paintings and sculptures” His YouTube series ‘Great Art Explained’ is clear, concise and free of ‘art-speak’.

-Nico Kos Earle is an independent curator and arts writer who spent her formative years in Paris and holds a degree in Literature with Philosophy from Trinity College, Dublin.
+Nico Kos Earle is an independent curator and arts writer who spent her formative years in Paris and holds a degree in Literature with a focus on Philosophy from Trinity College, Dublin.
 She is a member of the Critics Circle and writes for numerous publications, including Joost Vandebrug’s Cince Lei and Between Two Worlds for AH Studio.
 Nico is currently working on a series, Poems for Paintings @poemsforpaintings.

 New York